“First we eat, then we do something else”

 Places to eat in Kolkata: The What and Where

-It’s very simple when you are in the land of Bengalis.
-There is food any time of the day, it is not like a continental breakfast where you only get it during a certain interval of 8 in the morning to 12.
+It’s very simple when you are in the land of Bengalis: there is food available at any time of the day; it is not like a continental breakfast where you only get it during a certain interval of 8 in the morning to 12.
 As they had once said for the Romans – in Bengal, do as the Bengalis do.
 Indulge in pure Bengali cuisine.

 Let’s start with breakfast

-You start with a good breakfast in different places to eat in Kolkata which is available even in the evenings, mind you.
-Breakfast in Kolkata is Kachori with a preparation of gravy made with potatoes (Kochuri Aloor Torkari) which is best made in Sri Hari Mistanna Bhandar.
-A shop more than a century old and has been selling this dish since then without a single tinge of change.
+You must start off with a good breakfast (which in different places in Kolkata is available even in the evenings).
+One of the favourite breakfasts in Kolkata is kachori with a preparation of a spicy curry made with potatoes (Kochuri Aloor Torkari) which is best made at Sri Hari Mistanna Bhandar.
+A shop more than a century old, it has been selling this dish since without a single tinge of change.
 It is located in Bhowanipore.
 It goes beautifully with a plate of Jalebis or a plate of Roshogollas.
 It is without a doubt one of the best places to have a good meal in Kolkata.

 When you have good food and more importantly food which fills your stomach, it gets difficult to travel.
-So you don’t really have to walk.
-Take a cycle rickshaw and take in the sights in and around the city, or take the Tram.
-Unfortunately, the accessibility of the tram has become limited nowadays but you can still roam on it to explore food in Kolkata.
+But here, you don’t really have to walk.
+Take a cycle rickshaw and take in the sights of the city, or take the tram.
+Unfortunately, the accessibility of the tram has become limited nowadays but you can still roam on it to explore all the food places in Kolkata.

 Let’s talk lunch

 For lunch, it totally depends on your taste in food.
 It doesn’t matter if you are in the mood for Italian, Continental, Bengali or even Chinese, Park Street is the place to be.
-Places to eat in Park Street as the name suggests is a street which on either side are full of restaurants.
-Travelling would mean walking amidst an ocean of lip-smacking food.
-You can drop by Peter Cat for some yummy kebabs, Mogambo, for some Chinese or drown in some beautiful Bengali cuisine signature dishes at Koshe Kosha where the Mutton Curry is to die for.
+Park Street is a street which on either side is lined with restaurants.
+Walking around the area would mean walking amidst an ocean of lip-smacking food.
+You can drop by Peter Cat for some yummy kebabs, Mogambo, for some Chinese or drown in some beautiful signature Bengali dishes at Koshe Kosha where the mutton curry is to die for.

-Do not forget to travel around Park Street.
-It is filled with street vendors who sell books, posters and everything else you can think of.
+Do not forget that Park Street is also filled with street vendors who sell books, posters and everything else you can think of.

 A cuppa in the evening

-In the evening, while travelling along the streets of Kolkata, Cha is a religious tradition.
-By Cha, I mean Tea.
-A biscuit along with it doesn’t hurt but that is your call.
-Any small shop will give you good tea no matter what time of the day it is.
-At most of the places to eat in Kolkata, there will be tea.
+In the evening, while travelling along the streets of Kolkata, cha is a religious tradition.
+By cha, I mean tea (or chai, as it is commonly known across much of India).
+A biscuit along with it doesn’t hurt, but that is your call.
+Any small shop will give you good tea, no matter what time of the day it is.

 Travelling through the city, the lack of lustre in old Calcutta brings out the rustic beauty of it.
 Especially in North Kolkata.
 Do not forget to see the Victoria Memorial in the evening.